Diversity and Equity

 - Upper School Advising Program - Students are placed into small groups with a faculty member who they meet with on a weekly basis for their entire Upper School time.
 Advising sessions allow for open discussions on current events, topics from school assemblies as well as working together on group service learning projects.
 This valuable time provides an opportunity for students to foster strong relationships with peers and faculty/staff members.

 - Clubs and Affinity Groups - Baldwin offers a wide range of extracurricular organizations to help foster relationships and understanding.
-Some of these groups include: the Asian Students Association, the Black Students Union, Diversity Club, The Hispanic Students Association, the Jewish Cultural Alliance and Spectrum (a group for LGBTQ+ students and their allies).
+Some of these groups include: the Asian Students Association, the Black Students Union, Diversity Club, The Hispanic Students Association, the Jewish Cultural Alliance, the Multiracial Students Association and Spectrum (a group for LGBTQ+ students and their allies).

 Cindy Lapinski, Middle School Director